AwalaApp/specs/rs003-key-agreement.md

 1. Decrypt the ciphertext with SK<sub>1</sub>, or abort if it fails to be decrypted.
 1. Store K<sub>a,1</sub><sup>public</sup> along with K<sub>a,1</sub><sup>id</sup> in order to send messages to Alice in the future.

+Upon successful completion of this process,
+Bob MAY send messages to Alice using the [algorithm to send subsequent message](#sending-subsequent-messages).

 ## Key Management Protocol

 Alice and Bob MUST follow the following algorithm to exchange subsequent messages.
 Note that _X_ and _Y_ correspond to the sender and the recipient, respectively (Alice and Bob, or Bob and Alice).